wxie2017/wxie2017.github.io/pages/speech/Toastmasters_is_your_stage.md

 ---
 layout: page
 title: Toastmasters is your stage
-description: On 2020-10-18 I gave this speech as NMO selected speech of N4 disrict new member orientation training.
+description: On 2020-10-18 I gave this speech as NMO selected speech of N4 district new member orientation training.
 ---